-At present, there is no approved medication for binge-eating problems.
+At present, there is no widely approved medication for binge-eating disorder treatment.
 There is some evidence for the use of antidepressant medication in this area.
 However, the effects don’t appear to last over time.
 Studies have shown that antidepressant medication can reduce the frequency of binge-eating in the short term.
 People report a reduced urge to binge, increased control, less obsessive thoughts about food and improved mood.
-However, given that these benefits are often not sustained, medication alone is not a viable treatment option.
+However, given that these benefits are often not sustained, medication alone is not a viable mass binge eating disorder treatment option.
 Antidepressants are more commonly used to treat conditions, such as depression and anxiety, that people commonly experience alongside their binge-eating problems.

 Working with a dietitian